“We always want to romanticize ugly things.”

 Dinner isn’t the same after that.

 GM: Samantha Watts stops attending Sociology 101.
-Some time later, though, Celia watches as Samantha Watts drives up to Mr. McGregor’s mansion in a flashy red sports car and gets out, dressed in a tight-fitting dress with a suggestive neckline, high heels, and makeup.
-The sorts of clothes Dad never lets her wear.
-About an hour or two later, Samantha drives back out of the mansion with flushed skin, smudged makeup, and messier-looking hair.
+Some time later, Celia watches as Sami drives up to President McGregor’s mansion in a flashy red sports car and gets out.
+She’s dressed in a tight-fitting dress with a suggestive neckline, high heels, and makeup.
+The sorts of clothes Dad never lets Celia wear.
+An hour later, Samantha drives back out of the mansion with flushed skin, smudged makeup, and messier-looking hair.

 She looks up at Celia’s bedroom window, smirks, and gives a little wave.